top of page

 The noun 'consensus' has its roots in the Latin language, stemming from the word 'consentire,' which combines 'con,' meaning 'together,' and 'sentire,' meaning 'to feel' or 'to think.'
 'Consentire' conveyed the idea of people coming together in thought or feeling, reflecting agreement and unity of mind.
 In English, 'consensus' was adopted in the mid-17th century to describe a general agreement or a state of being in agreement among a group of people.
 The etymology of 'consensus' underscores its historical connection to the concept of shared thoughts and feelings, emphasizing the harmony and alignment of opinions or ideas within a collective, making it a fundamental term in discussions of agreement and decision-making.

-Find the meaning of consensus
+Find the correct meaning of the noun consensus:

 Try Again!